vuxcode/pr1-project-ZiotecH/README.md

 A very rudimentary AI has been implemented, however this AI only randomizes a tile to place its piece on.
 This AI can be toggled on by pressing the corresponding text in the top bar.
 The AI always plays as "player-two".
+The game restarts automatically after all tiles have been claimed.

 # Progress
 - [x] Intitial draft